 In needle biopsy of the liver, the needle is added in the midaxillary line via 9th or 10th intercostal space.
 The needle goes through the chest wall, costodiaphragmatic recess of the pleura, diaphragm, and right anterior intraperitoneal space to goes into the liver.
 Needle fit above the 8th intercostalspace will injure the lung.

 The liver is a very vascular organ.
 It gets blood from 2 sources.
-The arterial blood (oxygenated) is provided by the hepatic artery and venous blood (rich in nutrients) is provided by the portal vein.
-In a normal mature (in the recumbent position), almost 1-third of the cardiac output goes through the liver.
+The arterial blood (oxygenated) is supplied by the hepatic artery and venous blood (rich in nutrients) is supplied by the portal vein.
+In a normal mature (in the recumbent position), almost one-third of the cardiac output goes through the liver.
 About 80% of this is delivered via the portal vein and 20% is delivered via the hepatic artery.

 Majority of the venous blood from liver is emptied by 3 large hepatic veins: (a) left hepatic vein between medial and lateral parts of the left true lobe, (b) middle hepatic vein between true left and right true lobes, and (c) right hepaticvein between anterior and posterior sections of the right true lobe.
 These veins don’t have the extrahepatic course.
 They come in the upper part of the groove for IVC and open directly in the IVC, just below the central tendon of the diaphragm.
 The 3 veins may goes into the IVC alone but the left and middle veins generally join, so that only 2 major veins join the IVC.

 - The middle hepatic vein is located in the sagittal plane that divides the liver into true left and right lobes.
 Hence, it’s a useful landmark in radiological and ultrasonographic investigations.